 The difficulty of creating great content explains this gap.

-Let's look at how you can go about creating a robust pillar content strategy.
+Let's look at how you can go about creating robust pillar content as part of your overall B2B inbound marketing strategy.

 What is Pillar Content?